ash-heap/random-stuff/README.md

 ## FloatToFloat:
     Converts between float types in Haskell and if using GHC does some compiler specific trickery to attempt to compile out the conversion.

+## vimrc:
+    A Vim configuration file using vundle for package management.